joelpob/ansilove-term/Readme.md

 # Description

-Ansilove-Term is a command line tool to display text-mode art files in an XTerm-256colors enabled terminal environment.
+Ansilove-Term is a command line tool to render text-mode art files as PNG files, as well as displaying in several different mediums.

-# Building
+# Requirements & Building

 You may have to update your compiler in order to support `C++1Y` language features.

 To build, install the XCode development tools and place the [SDL development framework](https://www.libsdl.org/release/SDL2-2.0.3.dmg) in `/Library/Frameworks/`.

+Then type:

     make

 # Usage

-    usage: ans [--version] [--help] [--text] [--ansi] [--xterm256] [--xterm24bit] [file ...]
+    usage: ans [--version] [--help] [--text] [--ansi] [--xterm256] [--xterm24bit] [--png] [--scroller] [file ...] [file ...]

     --text            Display as plain-text
     --ansi            Display with ANSi escape sequences